Battle of Summit Springs: Battle

-After Pawnee Scouts under Major Frank North led his command to Tall Bull's village, Colonel Carr, a veteran campaigner known as "The Black-Bearded Cossack", deployed his forces carefully so that they hit the unsuspecting camp from three sides at once.
-He had 244 men of the 5th United States Regiment of Cavalry and 50 Pawnee Scouts.

-Captain Luther North of the Pawnee Scout Battalion related this incident in the book Man of the Plains:

-About a half mile from and off to one side from our line, a Cheyenne boy was herding horses.
+After Pawnee Scouts under Major Frank North led his command to Tall Bull's village, Carr carefully deployed his 244 men of the 5th United States Regiment of Cavalry and 50 Pawnee Scouts so that they hit the unsuspecting camp from three sides at once.
+Captain Luther North of the Pawnee Scout Battalion related this incident in the book Man of the Plains:About a half mile from and off to one side from our line, a Cheyenne boy was herding horses.
 He was about fifteen years old and we were very close to him before he saw us.
 He jumped on his horse and gathered up his herd and drove them into the village ahead of our men, who were shooting at him.
 He was mounted on a very good horse and could easily have gotten away if he had left his herd, but he took them all in ahead of him, then at the edge of the village he turned and joined a band of warriors that were trying to hold us back, while the women and children were getting away, and there he died like a warrior.
 No braver man ever existed than that 15 year old boy.

 Major Frank North saw an Indian rise from cover and take aim at him.
 He shot and killed the man, who turned out to be Chief Tall Bull.
 Meanwhile, the Pawnee surrounded 20 Cheyenne warriors who were sheltering in a ravine.
 Armed only with bows and arrows, the Cheyenne kept their attackers at bay until their arrows ran out, whereupon the Pawnees moved in and killed them all.